LibreCAD/docs/ref/widgets.rst

 .. actual image size 276px x 258px

-Clicking the *Attribute* icon allows users to change the attributes of all entities on the selected layer.
+Clicking the *Attribute* icon allows users to change the :ref:`pen attributes <entity-pen>` of all entities on the selected layer.
+Entities that have their own pen attribute set differently will override the layer's attributes.

 ..
 Force end of left / right text wrap
 .. include:: /inclFiles/eoWrap.rst